 The Therons evolved from mammalian like life forms, whilst the Treens evolved from reptiles and Dinosaur like creatures.
 The Therons built a highly advanced society, whilst the Treens were initially nothing more than savage war like monsters.
 The Therons would later find a way to cross the flame belt where they attempted to civilise the Treens and help them by supplying the reptile men with pieces of advanced technology.

 The Treens played along at first and pretended to be grateful to the Therons, convincing their neighbours that they had honestly changed.
-Sadly however the Treens would later after mastering the technology granted to them by the Therons, attempt to conquer them and succeed in conquering humanity.
+Sadly however the Treens would later attempt to conquer their neighbours and succeed in conquering humanity.
 Though the Therons managed to drive the Treens off of the Earth, Atlantis, the greatest city on earth was destroyed in the result setting humanity back by thousands of years.

 The Therons might seem a bit blander than some of the more colourful monsters in other Dan Dare stories, but they have a very interesting history and made great counterparts to the Treens.